mksambell/scrambled/README.md

 - Displays in the corners in larger screens, and stacked centrally on mobile

 ![Footer](assets/readme-images/footer.png)

 ![About modal](assets/readme-images/about.png)

 [Back to contents](#contents)

 ## Future features

 - Hint function
+  - Users get three hints to use throughout a game.
+A hint could reveal one or two of the letters of the answer, randomly selected, or perhaps always give the first letter.
 - Option for timed game
+  - For users who want an extra degree of challenge, and an experience that more closely matches the Countdown conundrum, a timed game could be offered.
+If users can't solve the anagram in the time given, then a life is docked.
 - Option for a limited number of words
+  - It may enhance user experience if each game has a limited number of words to solve.
+For example, if the aim is to solve just ten anagrams, users may be more motivated to keep playing, and to play again, to try to complete the game.

 (bug)- Resolve situation where anagrams have more than one solution